GSA/wp2030-microsite/pages/insights/4-USAID-GSA.md

 “The unrenovated parts of our offices looked just like they did in 1995,” said Tony Bennett, chief of the Headquarters Management Division at USAID, during this <a href="https://www.gsa.gov/about-us/organization/public-buildings-service/office-of-portfolio-mgmt-customer-engagement/office-of-customer-engagement/pbs-customer-forums" target="_blank">summer’s 2022 PBS Customer Forum.</a> “We would have applicants interviewing in these spaces, and they would see the old fabric cubicles … and worn-out carpets.”
 But Bennett and his USAID colleagues saw an opportunity in this insufficient space.

 While the condition of the office space eased initial buy-in for a renovation, Bennett and his team saw it as an impetus for additional change.
 “We wanted to get to a two-headquarter solution and improve our utilization of space,” he said.
-“We wanted to fully modernize our space, to make sure our offices were state-of-the-art — including IT and security.
+“We wanted to fully modernize our space, to make sure our offices were state-of-the-art—including IT and security.
 We also put an emphasis on ergonomics and wellness.
 We wanted to ensure USAID’s offices were modern and relevant for years to come.”

 ## GSA as a ‘model for change’